 Through its inspiring conferences, unforgettable service projects, and cultural exchange opportunities, the Round Square Conference of Schools offers this fundamental preparation for life.

-At the Junior School, the focus of the Round Square program is more inward facing and has been created to provide leadership opportunities for the older students.
+At the Junior School, the focus of the Round Square program is more inward facing and provides leadership opportunities for the older students.
 Actions may take the form of organizing a presentation at a Friday Morning Live assembly or a school spirit event and are meant to be entirely student-driven with teacher sponsor support.
 Younger students are encouraged to seek out their older peers with ideas that can be discussed amongst the Round Square group.